 Members of the University community are encouraged to promptly report any criminal activity or emergency they observe.
-Reporting may be done by contacting the Public Safety Office via campus phone at ext.
-3333 or by calling the office directly at 414-807-9560.
-The Public Safety Office can serve as a liaison between Mount Mary University students and staff, and the Milwaukee Police Department.
+Reporting may be done by contacting the Public Safety Office at 414-930-3333 or 414-807-9560, or a Campus Security Authority (see below).
+The Public Safety Department can serve as a liaison between Mount Mary University students and staff, and the Milwaukee Police Department and other local law enforcement agencies.